 When budgeting for disaster recovery, it might be tempting to protect and store just your critical data and systems in a secondary environment.
 However, the costs of restoring or replacing even 'background' apps and systems after data loss can be incredibly high.
 Look for a disaster recovery partner who can provide you affordable hosting for your entire infrastructure, and then relax knowing you're covered no matter what happens.

 One-size-fits-all packages means one-size-fits-all recovery.

-Unfortunately, research shows that many businesses treat their disaster recovery plan as 'shelfware' to set up and then leave to run in the background without a second thought.
+Unfortunately, many businesses treat their disaster recovery plan as 'shelfware' to set up and then leave to run in the background without a second thought.